nathanmcmillan/scroll-and-sigil-js/README.md

 ### High Priority

+- `render-sector.js` line 7 `wall.a is null`
+- Vector and line selection too big, impossible to select sectors sometimes
 - Single file format for entire data pack
 - Tiles as sprites specified in regular image.
 Auto-generate OpenGL single image for repeating